 - 1. Install the target server (in a different location from where the source database server is installed) on all of the servers in the cluster.
 Do not install the target server over the source server. - 2.
-Copy the configuration files (the onconfig and sqlhosts files) to the target installation directory (for example, \$INFORMIXDIR/etc) on all of the servers in the cluster. - 3.
-Install any user-defined objects or DataBlade modules (that are used on the source server) onto all of the servers in the cluster. - 4.
+When upgrading, install the new version of IBM Informix Client Software Development Kit (Client SDK), which contains the Connection Manager that you must use with the new version of the server.
+If you only want to use the new Connection Manager in the new version of Client SDK, install Client SDK in a new location and use the Connection Manager from that location. - 3.
+Copy the configuration files (the onconfig and sqlhosts files) to the target installation directory (for example, \$INFORMIXDIR/etc) on all of the servers in the cluster. - 4.
+Install any user-defined objects or DataBlade modules (that are used on the source server) onto all of the servers in the cluster. - 5.
 Back up your primary server.
 You can perform this step in either of the following ways: - Back up all logs.
 Then use ON-Bar or ontape to make a level-0 backup on the primary source server. - Alternatively, if you have a high-availability cluster with a High-availability Data Replication (HDR) secondary server, you can use the HDR secondary server as a standby server for any contingencies that occur while you upgrade the primary server.
 However, if it is necessary to use an HDR secondary server as a standby server for contingencies, do not perform updates on the standby server while migration or reversion is in progress, because the updates cannot be replicated and will be lost.
 Additionally, nonlogged objects on the primary server will not exist on the secondary server.